clj-commons/etaoin/README.md

  ;; Path to webdriver's binary file.
 Taken from defaults when not passed.
  :path "/Users/ivan/Downloads/geckodriver"

- ;; Extra command line arguments sent webdriver's process.
+ ;; Extra command line arguments sent to the webdriver's process.
  :args ["-b" "/path/to/firefox/binary"]

  ;; Env variables sent to the driver's process.
 Not processed yet.